Updated on 2025-05-16 GMT+08:00

 • If the specified range is invalid (because the start or end position is set to a negative integer or the range is larger than the object length), data of the whole object will be returned.

 • Due to HTTP coding restrictions, non-ASCII characters cannot be sent.
-The SDK uses a URL to decode the information in the response header.
-For example, if content-disposition in your metadata is set to attachment; filename="%E4%B8%AD%E6%96%87.txt", the result obtained by the SDK is attachment; filename="Chinese characters.txt".
+The SDK will decode the information in response headers using URL decoding rules.

-• If you do not need the SDK for decoding, call GetObjectRequest.setIsEncodeHeaders(false) to disable auto decoding.
+• If you do not need the SDK to decode for you, call GetObjectRequest.setIsEncodeHeaders(false) to disable auto decoding.

 • You can also call obsObject.getMetadata().getOriginalHeaders() to obtain information about all original response headers.